 - Professional development for science teachers interested in using the local environment to develop science lessons based on current coastal research

 - Workshops for a variety of audiences interested in coastal issues

 For more information about the programs available contact Dinah Maygarden at email@example.com

 UNO’s Coastal Education Program provided opportunities for hands-on science-based learning activities in the outdoors to teach about Louisiana’s coastal wetlands, because all people learn most effectively when they are actively engaged.

 Our goals include increasing awareness and understanding of the issues surrounding coastal land loss and restoration by interpreting the science and providing opportunities to interact with the environment.
 Our audiences are the young people of our area, their teachers and the general public.

 Through grant-funded projects, we find innovative ways to address the need for increasing achievement in science education through learning about and in the environment.

-The facility is on Chef Menteur Highway in the brackish marshes of eastern Orleans Parish – just 30 minutes’ drive from downtown New Orleans.
+The facility is on Chef Menteur Highway, at Chef Menteur Pass, in the brackish marshes of eastern Orleans Parish – just 30 minutes’ drive from downtown New Orleans.
 It is an ideal place for learning about our coastal wetlands.
 CERF is adjacent Bayou Sauvage National Wildlife Refuge and some activities take place in the refuge.